GitTimeraider/LooseLinuxScripts/Backup/README.md

 Run script as sudo!

-Script that can be used to backup and restore Linux systems using .tar zipping. <br />
+Script that can be used to backup and restore Linux files and folders using .tar zipping. <br />
 Can be manually adjusted to only backup specific folders if needed (Not through default variables). <br />
 As it backups into an .tar, it is possible to restore specific files from it without unzipping the entire package.